TobikoData/sqlmesh/docs/index.md

 The experience of developing and deploying data pipelines is more uncertain and manual when compared to developing applications.
 This is partially due to the lack of tooling revolving around the testing and deployment of data pipelines.
 With DevOps, software engineers are able to seamlessly confirm logic with unit tests, validate systems with containerized environments, and transition to prod with confidence.
 SQLMesh aims to give data teams the same confidence as their peers.

-Here are some challenges that data teams run into, especially when data sizes increase or the number of data users expands
+Here are some challenges that data teams run into, especially when data sizes increase or the number of data users expands:

 1. **Data pipelines are fragmented and fragile:** Data pipelines generally consist of Python or SQL scripts that implicitly depend upon each other through tables.
 Changes to upstream scripts that break downstream dependencies are usually only detected at run time.

 1. **Data quality checks are not sufficient:** The data community has settled on data quality checks as the "solution" for testing data pipelines.
-Although data quality checks are great for detecting large unexpected data changes, they are expensive to run and have trouble validating exact logic.
+Although data quality checks are great for detecting large unexpected data changes, they are expensive to run, and they have trouble validating exact logic.

 1. **It's too hard and too costly to build staging environments for data:** Validating changes to data pipelines before deploying to production is an uncertain and sometimes expensive process.
-Although branches can be deployed to environments, when merged to production, the code is rerun.
-This is both wasteful and uncertain because the data is regenerated.
+Although branches can be deployed to environments, when merged to production, the code is re-run.
+This is wasteful and generates uncertainty because the data is regenerated.

 1. **Silos transform data lakes to data swamps:** The difficulty and cost of making changes to core pipelines can lead to duplicate pipelines with minor customizations.
 The inability to easily make and validate changes causes contributors to follow the "path of least resistence".
 The proliferation of similar tables leads to additional costs, inconsistencies, and maintenance burden.

 ## What is SQLMesh?
-SQLMesh consists of a CLI, Python API, and Web UI to make data pipeline development and deployment easy, efficient, and safe.
+SQLMesh consists of a CLI, a Python API, and a Web UI to make data pipeline development and deployment easy, efficient, and safe.

-### Core Principles
+### Core principles
 SQLMesh was built on four core principles:

 * Correctness is non-negotiable